DacinTitus/PyTorch/README.md

 To learn more about making a contribution to Pytorch, please see our [Contribution page](CONTRIBUTING.md).

+For those new to contributing, please take a look at any issues tagged as a good first issue [here](https://github.com/pytorch/pytorch/labels/good%20first%20issue).
+By checking the closed tab you can get an idea of how we like this process to go.
+If any questions arise while tackling an issue, our active community will be available to provide guidance, so please feel free to dive in and contribute in any way possible.

 ## The Team

 PyTorch is a community-driven project with several skillful engineers and researchers contributing to it.